 So who makes an exclusive lens for such an overcrowded system?

 What Tamron has and the rest of them don’t (except for the GM), is a f/2.8 wide aperture through the whole range in a pretty small and low-weight package.
-Comes with being build from a this weird plastic every review already mentioned, and the size of the body.
+Comes with being build from this weird plastic every review already mentioned, and the size of the body which is nothing to scoff on.
 People even mentioned their lens having mould lines on the outer barrel.
 Mine is brand new (came updated with the later than latest firmware, according to the update tool) and it is clean as a baby butt.
 I couldn’t locate the mould, which also shows Tamron are listening to the reviews and fixing things.
-Another reminder of this is the fact that the lens had some initial problems with the AF and some flicker during zoom in videos, which gave it quite a bad name (no wonder, nowadays everything gives everything a bad name), and this was fixed in a firmware update.
+Another reminder of this is the fact that the lens had some initial problems with the AF and some flicker during zoom in videos, which gave it quite a bad name (no wonder, nowadays everything gives everything a bad name), and these were fixed in a firmware update.

 I’m not sure I should bore you with the technical specs.
 If you are here you probably know them, and you probably don’t care much whether the model uses special glass elements with some abbreviation only Tamron could claim to know.
 (Okay, a test of intelligence, XLD glass should come for eXtra Low Dispersion glass.
 I’m sure of it, I worked as a PR and copyrighter for quite a while; now RXD… beats me, I have to check this one).